sspeedy99/APS-2020/README.md

 * 2D DP problems -> where state change is dependent on two variables Ex - Vacation(Codeforces)
 * DP on strings - Usually we create 2D dp for such problems.
 * Minimax Algorthim problems
+* Bitmask dp - used in assignment problems